RaulPPelaez/UAMMD/docs/Interactor/index.rst

       Constructor

-  .. cpp:function:: void Interactor::sum(comp, st);
+   .. cpp:function:: virtual void Interactor::sum(Interactor::Computables comp, cudaStream_t st = 0) = 0;

      Computes the forces, energies and/or virials on each particle according to the interaction.
 Adds the results to the relevant arrays in the :ref:`ParticleData` instance that was provided to it at creation.

-     :param comp: A structure containing three booleans called :cpp:`force`, :cpp:`energy` and :cpp:`virial`.
-An interactor is expected to update the properties of the particles in :ref:`ParticleData` for the members of Computables that are true.
+     :param comp: An interactor is expected to update the properties of the particles in :ref:`ParticleData` for the members of :cpp:any:`Interactor::Computables` that are true.
-     :type comp: :cpp:type:`Interactor::Computables`
      :param st: (Optional) A CUDA stream.
-     :type st: :cpp:type:`cudaStream_t`
-     :return: :code:`void`

    .. cpp:function:: std::string Interactor::getName();

      Returns the given name of the Interactor.

-     :return: :cpp:`void`
+.. cpp:type:: Interactor::Computables

+   A POD structure containing three booleans called :cpp:`force`, :cpp:`energy` and :cpp:`virial`.
+Used to denote computation requirements for a function across UAMMD.
+For instance, the function :cpp:any:`Interactor::sum` takes a Computables as argument to inform about what the Interactor is supposed to compute.

+   .. cpp:member:: bool force

+		   Defaults to :cpp:`false`.

+   .. cpp:member:: bool energy

+		   Defaults to :cpp:`false`.

+   .. cpp:member:: bool virial

+		   Defaults to :cpp:`false`.

 Additionally, the following members are available as private members for any class inheriting Interactor:
   * :code:`pd`: A shared_ptr to the :ref:`ParticleData` assigned to the Interactor.
   * :code:`sys`: A shared_ptr to :ref:`System`.
 This is just a convenience member, since the same instance can be accessed via :code:`pd->getSystem()`.